oracle-livelabs/database-maa/zdm-physical-offline/target-database-prov-prep/target-database-prov-prep.md

 **4. Check the database version of the Source Database.**

-    In this livelab we have used Oracle Marketplace image for which we know the version that we have selected.
+    In this livelab we have used Oracle Marketplace image for which you know the version that you have selected.

     However , In case you would like to know the database version with latest patches then please use the below command

-    Execute 'opatch lsinventory'
+    Execute 'opatch lsinventory' command as Oracle user.

     check for the latest patches to determine the exact database version.

 **5. Check the Database Edition of the Source Database.**

-    In this livelab we have used Oracle Marketplace image for which we know the Edition that we have selected.
+    In this livelab we have used Oracle Marketplace image for which uses Oracle Database Enterprise Edition.

     However in case you would like know the Database Edition for your on premise Database then refer the below steps.